Panic Disorder

 Treatment

-Cognitive behavioral therapy (CBT) teaches coping skills to manage anxiety and panic through relaxation, exposure therapy, and reframing negative thought patterns.
+Cognitive Behavioral Therapy (CBT) teaches coping skills to manage anxiety and panic through relaxation, exposure therapy, and reframing negative thought patterns.

 Other recommendations may include lifestyle practices like exercise, stress management, avoiding stimulants, and support groups.
 With proper treatment, panic disorder is highly manageable.